There may be spoilers lurking

 I have a school report due and I need you to tell me something about one of your books.

 Dude.
 Come on.
 Do your own homework.
 Seriously.

-Tell your teacher I said he or she is a doucherocket.
-If he or she doesn't believe you, point him or her to this page.
-Seriously -- making a grade contingent on whether or not I happen to have the chance to get back to you by a certain point in time?
-That's total doucherocket behavior.
-Shame on you, teacher -- you're better than that.
+Tell your teacher that’s not cool.
+If he or she doesn’t believe you, point him or her to this page.
+Seriously — making a grade contingent on whether or not I happen to have the chance to get back to you by a certain point in time?
+That’s super uncool.
+Shame on you, teacher — you’re better than that.